 With so many suitcase sizes out there, it can be a daunting task to understand which is the best luggage set, lightweight luggage or best travel backpack for your needs.
 Do you need a large suitcase or a small suitcase?
-What is the optimum luggage size and why?
-Do you need a hard sided luggage or a lightweight carry-on luggage only?
+What is the optimum suitcase size and why?
+Do you need to purchase hard shell luggage or lightweight carry-on luggage only?

 Table of Contents

 All manufacturers measure the size of the suitcase from the ground to the top of the carry handle.
 So this means they don't actually give you the internal measurements of the suitcase.
 It's important to remember that a hard shell luggage will be smaller in capacity than a soft sided one.
 This is because when you pack a soft shell, it can expand a little.
 A four-wheel spinner also has a little smaller capacity than a two-wheel suitcase.